-11.38 As part of this consideration, she referred to s 8.2 of the Transport Standards which prescribes a maximum horizontal gap of 40mm between a boarding point and a conveyance for independent use, which she said 'is considered to

-- provide "unhindered passage" over the flange gaps'.
-She suggested, however, that achieving a 40mm flange gap may not be possible and considered information provided by the ARA concerning acceptance in the European Union of horizontal flange gaps of 50mm. - 11.39 Ms Shiels then considered the requirement in s 2.1(2) of the Transport Standards for access paths to comply with AS1428.2 (1992) cl 8.1 and in cl H2.2 of the Access Code in the Premises Standards for an accessway to comply with AS1428.2.
-Clause 8.1 of AS1428.2 provides for compliance with cl 5.1.2 and cl 12 of AS1428.1 which state: - Clause 5.1.2 Continuous accessible paths of travel are to be constructed with no lip or step at joints between abutting surfaces with a 5mm bevelled construction tolerance permitted. - Clause 12 Gratings located within walkways are required to provide spaces no greater than 13mm wide x 150mm long and where grate openings are elongated, they are to be placed to have the long dimension transverse to the dominant direction of travel. - 11.40 Ms Shiels considered that neither of the above clauses are relevant to flange gaps and do not assist in determining how to achieve 'unhindered passage' or accessways that are 'unhindered'.
-This is because flange gaps are horizontal openings in the path, rather than a vertical 'lip' or 'step' as referenced in cl 5.1.2 and do not have the function of draining and transporting water as referenced in cl 12. - 11.41 Ms Shiels also considered AS1742.7 'Manual of uniform traffic control devices Railway crossings' referenced by the ARA as what should be considered acceptable to achieve compliance with s 2.1 of the Transport Standards and cl H2.2 of the Access Code in the Premises Standards.
-Ms Shiels noted that this standard relates to the safety of pedestrian crossings at ground level for rail traffic, road users and pedestrians, including people with mobility aids, but is not referenced by the Transport Standards or the Premises Standards and should not be considered as acceptable for compliance with those standards. - 11.42 Ms Shiels then had regard to additional information provided by the ARA, including information concerning trials of gap filler materials and information relating to gap widths accepted internationally and outcomes of laboratory testing conducted by the ACRI.
-She noted that: - a report by the European Cooperation in the field of Scientific and Technical Research (COST) of a study conducted in France, Germany and Great Britain found that, while a horizontal gap of 100mm was manageable with difficulties, gaps of 50mm or less are preferred.
-This report is publicly available at http://temis.documentation.developpement-durable.gouv.fr/docs/Temis/0048/Temis-0048832/14964 1.pdf, and a gap of 50mm is considered functional and accessible for independent use to negotiate flange gaps within an 'access path' or 'accessway', with an additional 5mm construction tolerance deemed acceptable (55mm total).
+- 11.37 As part of this consideration, she referred to s 8.2 of the Transport Standards which prescribes a maximum horizontal gap of 40mm between a boarding point and a conveyance for independent use, which she said 'is considered to provide "unhindered passage" over the flange gaps'.
+She suggested, however, that achieving a 40mm flange gap may not be possible and considered information provided by the ARA concerning acceptance in the European Union of horizontal flange gaps of 50mm. - 11.38 Ms Shiels then considered the requirement in s 2.1(2) of the Transport Standards for access paths to comply with AS1428.2 (1992) cl 8.1 and in cl H2.2 of the Access Code in the Premises Standards for an accessway to comply with AS1428.2.
+Clause 8.1 of AS1428.2 provides for compliance with cl 5.1.2 and cl 12 of AS1428.1 which state: - Clause 5.1.2 Continuous accessible paths of travel are to be constructed with no lip or step at joints between abutting surfaces with a 5mm bevelled construction tolerance permitted. - Clause 12 Gratings located within walkways are required to provide spaces no greater than 13mm wide x 150mm long and where grate openings are elongated, they are to be placed to have the long dimension transverse to the dominant direction of travel. - 11.39 Ms Shiels considered that neither of the above clauses are relevant to flange gaps and do not assist in determining how to achieve 'unhindered passage' or accessways that are 'unhindered'.
+This is because flange gaps are horizontal openings in the path, rather than a vertical 'lip' or 'step' as referenced in cl 5.1.2 and do not have the function of draining and transporting water as referenced in cl 12.

-- laboratory testing in Australia of 65-75mm horizontal and 50mm vertical gaps found that entrapment may occur with mobility devices and that dislodgement was not possible independently.
-Dislodgement with assistance was greatly difficult and was only found to be possible with a 10mm vertical gap. - 11.43 Having regard to the information before her, Ms Shiels found that:
+- 11.40 Ms Shiels also considered AS1742.7 'Manual of uniform traffic control devices Railway crossings' referenced by the ARA as what should be considered acceptable to achieve compliance with s 2.1 of the Transport Standards and cl H2.2 of the Premises Standards.
+Ms Shiels noted that this standard relates to the safety of pedestrian crossings at grade for rail traffic, road users and pedestrians, including people with mobility aids, but is not referenced by the Transport Standards or the Premises Standards and should not be considered as acceptable for compliance with those standards. - 11.41 Ms Shiels then had regard to additional information provided by the ARA, including information concerning trials of gap filler materials and information relating to gap widths accepted internationally and outcomes of laboratory testing conducted by the ACRI.
+She noted that: - a report by the European Cooperation in the field of Scientific and Technical Research (COST) of a study conducted in France, Germany and Great Britain found that, while a horizontal gap of 100mm was manageable with difficulties, gaps of 50mm or less are preferred, and - laboratory testing in Australia of 65-75mm horizontal and 50mm vertical gaps found that entrapment may occur with mobility devices and that dislodgement was not possible without assistance.
+Dislodgement was only found to be possible with a 10mm vertical gap and was greatly difficult with assistance. - 11.42 Having regard to the information before her, Ms Shiels found that: